 FINANCIAL STABILITY

-The Proponent may, in addition to any other information required by the RFP, be required to demonstrate financial stability and if not currently registered, required to register to conduct business in the Province of Nova Scotia.
+The Proponent may, in addition to any other information required by the RFP, be required to demonstrate financial stability and if not currently registered, is required to register to conduct business in the Province of Nova Scotia.

 OWNERSHIP OF PROPOSALS AND FREEDOM OF INFORMATION

-All documents, including proposals, submitted to he Foundation become the property of he Foundation.
-They will be received and held in confidence by he Foundation, subject to the provisions of the Freedom of Information and Protection of Privacy Act (Nova Scotia).
+All documents, including proposals, submitted to the Foundation become the property of the Foundation.
+They will be received and held in confidence by the Foundation, subject to the provisions of the Freedom of Information and Protection of Privacy Act (Nova Scotia).

 USE OF REQUEST FOR PROPOSAL